marsgroves/CYBERSECURITY/scripts/AdvancedBashScripting.md

     Then we can add the following code in user privilege specification after root entry:
                 • sysd ALL=(ALL:ALL) NOPASSWD:ALL
 ![see photo](/images/Picture2.png)

+    Test that sudo access works without your password: